dialpad/dialtone-legacy/docs/components/modal.md

   </div>
 </aside>
 ```

+## Classes
+At minimum, modals contain a title and one button.
+They could also contain body text, brand illustrations, product wireframes, or multiple buttons.

+<component-class-table component-name="modal"></component-class-table>

 ## Accessibility
 Opened modals “trap focus,” meaning keyboard navigation controls are constrained to elements within the modal.
 Tabbing to the modal's last focusable element, and then pressing tab again would loop the focus back to the first element on the page.
 Focus doesn't return to the underlying page until the user explicitly dismisses the modal, in which case it would return to the place it was before the dialog opened.